patrisiu/hugmeter/README.md

 ## Privacy Policy

-At HugMeter, we take your privacy seriously.
-We are committed to ensuring that your personal information is protected and that you have a safe and secure experience while using our app.

-### Information We Collect

-We want to make it clear what information we do and do not collect:
+At HugMeter, we believe that sharing love shouldn't mean sacrificing your privacy.
+Our app is designed to be a "privacy-first" experience.
+We collect the bare minimum data required to send hugs and measure distance.

+### 1. No Identity Tracking
-* **User-Provided Information**: We do not collect or store any of your personal information, such as your name, contact information, email address, or any other personal data.
+We do not collect personal information such as your name, email address, or phone number.
+Your identity within the app is designed to keep you in control.

+### 2. Your Location, Your Choice
+* **Not Real-Time:** HugMeter is not a real-time tracking tool.
+* **Control Frequency:** You decide how often your approximate location is updated—choose between every hour, once per day, only when the app is open, or stay completely hidden.
+* **Proximity Only:** Location data is used solely to notify you and your permitted "Huggers" when you are close enough for a real-life embrace.

+### 3. Group-Based Sharing
+You have total control over who sees your status.
+By organizing "Huggers" into different groups, you choose exactly which friends or family members can see your proximity and who cannot.

+### 4. Data Security & Third Parties
+* **No Selling Data:** Your information is never shared with, or sold to, third parties.
-* **Location Data**: We do collect and store the last location data received, but this is done under specific conditions.
-This location data is only stored for users who have enabled the location-sharing feature in the app.
+* **Limited Storage:** We only store the last notified location for users with location-sharing enabled.
-  Furthermore, this data is not shared with other users by default; it is only shared with those users whom you have granted permission to access your location.

-### Data Sharing

-We do not share user data, personal or otherwise, with third parties.

-### Anonymous Usage Data

-In addition to location data, we may collect anonymous usage data to improve the functionality and performance of our app.
-This data is entirely non-identifiable and is used for analytical purposes only.

-### Data Security

-We take all necessary measures to ensure the security of your data.
-Rest assured that your privacy is of utmost importance to us.
+* **Encryption:** Data is handled securely to ensure that your connections remain private.

+### 5. Right to Delete
+You are in control of your data.
+You can manage your sharing settings or use the in-app Account Deletion feature to permanently remove your data at any time.

-### Contact Us
+### 6. Contact Us
 If you have any questions or concerns regarding your privacy, the use of your data, or the location-sharing feature, please feel free to contact us at hugmeter@patrisiu.com.

 ## Terms of Service